Ivan Glasenberg: Glencore

-Glencore Xstrata
+Glencore and Xstrata merger

 Glasenberg became CEO of the merged entity created when Glencore and Xstrata finalised one of the largest mining company mergers in history creating an US$88 billion company.
-Originally Xstrata CEO Mick Davis was to be CEO while Glasenberg would be President in a merger-of-equals transaction, however, due to holding out of major Xstrata shareholder Qatar, it became a takeover target, with a 3.05 Glencore to 1 Xstrata Share exchange to create the new entity Glencore Xstrata with Glasenberg becoming CEO.
+Originally, Xstrata CEO Mick Davis was to be CEO while Glasenberg would be President in a merger-of-equals transaction; however, due to the holding out of major Xstrata shareholder Qatar, it became a takeover target, with a 3.05 Glencore to 1 Xstrata share exchange to create the new entity Glencore Xstrata, with Glasenberg becoming CEO.
 Davis left the company in July 2013.
+The merger also caused a rift between Glasenberg and Davis.